OhioBob/Grannus-Expansion-Pack/README.md

 ## Known Issues

 Because KSP does not support multiple stars, some mods or mod features will not work correctly with GEP.
-Mods known to have multiple star issues include:
+Known issues include:

-  * EVE - eclipse shadows rendered incorrectly; EVE eclipses are excluded from GEP, though other EVE features work.
+  * PlanetShine effects rendered incorrectly; excluded from GEP
-  * PlanetShine - lighting effects rendered incorrectly; GEP provides no support for PlanetShine.
+  * EVE eclipses rendered incorrectly; excluded from GEP
-  * SCANsat - day-night terminator displayed incorrectly, other SCANsat features work.
+  * SCANsat day-night terminator drawn incorrectly